Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Introduction

-In this paper we leverage Assumption \ref{ass:gap} to derive improved complexities of the Frank-Wolfe method, and certain variants of, all demonstrating linear rate of convergence for Problem \eqref{eq:optProb}.
 We focus on the Frank-Wolfe method since i) aside from achieving faster convergence rates, we are also interested in methods that are computationally efficient, and in particular avoid high-rank singular value decompositions (SVD), and ii) the Frank-Wolfe method allows to easily incorporate line-search, which avoids the need to tune parameters, and in particular avoids the need to estimate the eigen-gap in Assumption \ref{ass:gap}.

 Concretely, our main algorithmic result in this paper is the proof of the following theorem, which we currently present only informally. \begin{theorem} [informal] Under Assumption \ref{ass:gap}, the Frank-Wolfe method with line-search (Algorithm \ref{alg:fw}), finds an $\epsilon$-approximate solution (in function value) to Problem \eqref{eq:optProb}, after $O(\log{1/\epsilon})$ iterations (treating all other quantities, except for the dimension $n$, as constants).
-Moreover, it also finds in $O(\log{1/\epsilon})$ iterations a rank-one matrix $\v\v^{\top}$ such that $\Vert{\v\v^{\top}-\X^*}\Vert_F^2 \leq \epsilon$. \end{theorem}
+Moreover, it also finds in $O(\log{1/\epsilon})$ iterations a unit vector $\v$ such that $\Vert{\v\v^{\top}-\X^*}\Vert_F^2 \leq \epsilon$. \end{theorem}

 A formal and complete description of this result is given in Theorem \ref{thm:rankoneFW} in Section \ref{sec:fwAlgs}.
 In that section we also present two variants of the Frank-Wolfe method for Problem \eqref{eq:optProb} with improved complexities.
 In Section \ref{sec:RPCA} we present an extension of Assumption \ref{ass:gap} and Theorem \ref{thm:main:informal} to a class of problems that is motivated by the robust PCA problem and takes the form of minimizing a function of the sum of two blocks of variables, one corresponding to a rank-one matrix, and the other lies in some convex and compact set (see Assumption \ref{ass:gapMix} and Theorem \ref{thm:mainMix}).
 In Section \ref{sec:nonsmooth} we consider Problem \eqref{eq:optProb} in case the objective function is nonsmooth.
 Finally, in Section \ref{sec:exp} we present numerical simulations in the support of Assumption \ref{ass:gap} and also a preliminary comparison of the different Frank-Wolfe variants considered in this work.